alphagov/government-digital-strategy/README.md

 The PDFs are generated through PDF Crowd.
 You'll need to register for a free account and get a username and API Key.
 Then edit `config/pdf.config.yml.sample`, adding the details.
 Then rename the file, removing `.sample` from the end.

+Then simply run `./pdf.sh`, passing in the folder name.
+For example: `./pdf.sh built/digital/efficiency`.
+There's no need to do a build first, the PDF script does it for you.

 # Assets